James Bate (actor): Career

-As a result of there already being an actor named Anthony Bate, he had chose James Bate as his professional name.
+As a result of there already being an actor named Anthony Bate, he chose James Bate as his professional name.

 On TV, he made major appearances as Corporal Ernest Bright in six episodes of The Regiment (1973) and Sammy Fenwick in the television miniseries The Stars Look Down (1975).
-After guesting in various television shows including ITV Playhouse, Thriller (1 episode, 1974), and When the Boat Comes In, Bate struck gold when he was cast in the leading role of international spy David Allman in the ITV crime thriller series Sleuth, playing the role for four series between 1977 and 1980.
-This was followed by roles in notable shows such as Amyand in the Doctor Who serial "Planet of Fire" (1984) and Malcolm Hopwood in Auf Wiedersehen, Pet (1986).
-Bate's final screen role as Stonker in one episode of Spender opposite Jimmy Nail.
+He guested in various television shows including ITV Playhouse, Thriller (1 episode, 1974), When the Boat Comes In, Amyand in the Doctor Who serial "Planet of Fire" (1984) and Malcolm Hallwood in Auf Wiedersehen, Pet (1986).
+Bate's final screen role was as Stonker in one episode of Spender opposite Jimmy Nail.

 Death

 James died in London's Charing Cross Hospital after suffering a massive haemorrhage.
 He is buried in Whitley Bay Cemetery.